 There were two or three scenes showing the girls in corsets.
-Firstly, the March sisters did not wear corsets that early into the book.
-Secondly, the ones used are from the wrong time-period.
-Meg’s corset was styled from the late 1700s while Jo’s corset was that of a Victorian design.
-That’s a 100-year gap between the two, and neither were exactly accurate.
+Firstly, not all the March sisters wore corsets that early into the book.
+Secondly, some of the ones used are from the wrong time-period.
+Meg’s corset was styled from the late 1700s while Jo’s corset was that of a later Victorian design.
+That’s a 100-year+ gap between the two, and neither were exactly accurate.
 Furthermore, they were not wearing the corsets correctly.
 This caused the corset lines to be seen through some of the dresses, also revealing that they were not wearing corset covers.

 Regarding the dresses, I’d have to say that most of them would be considered accurate, however, many were ill fitting, which would have been unusual considering that the Marches did their own sewing and tailoring.

 In two different scenes, Jo can be seen wearing some sort of odd floral bathrobe, which does not say “1860s.”